f-normies/glueless/README.md

 ### Client Configuration

-Edit `hiddify-config.json` to adjust client settings like DNS and routing rules. **Changing ports is highly not recommended**.
+Edit `hiddify-config.json` to adjust client settings like DNS and routing rules. **TUN mode (`"enable-tun"` and `"enable-tun-service"`) SHOULD BE SET TO FALSE.**  Changing ports is highly not recommended.

 ## Usage with Other Containers